Return to youritmates.com home page

 Nothing in these terms excludes, restricts or modifies any consumer guarantee, right, remedy or protection that cannot lawfully be excluded under the Australian Consumer Law or other applicable Australian law.

-To the extent permitted by law, Your IT & Tech Mates may limit, suspend or refuse Ambassador Network access, public profile visibility, share-code use, campaign approval, zone leadership, reward review or provider introduction processing where needed for safety, privacy, integrity, operational, legal or compliance reasons.
+To the extent permitted by law, Your IT & Tech Mates may limit, suspend or refuse Ambassador Network access, public profile visibility, share-code use, campaign approval, zone leadership, reward review or service partner introduction processing where needed for safety, privacy, integrity, operational, legal or compliance reasons.

 Plain-English summary